-Val has also championed efforts to increase funding for our public schools, colleges and universities, to safeguard Oregon’s natural environment, to protect the rights of working people and to ensure a women’s right to reproductive health care services.
+Val has also championed efforts to increase funding for our public schools, colleges and universities, to safeguard Oregon’s natural environment, to protect the rights of working people and to ensure a woman’s right to reproductive health care services.

 In addition to her public service in the State House, Val has more than 25 years of private sector business experience in domestic and international sales, wholesale distribution, and retail management in the sporting goods industry.
 Val served as chairperson of the Board of the Federal District Export Council of Oregon and a member of the Outdoor Industry Women's Coalition.
 She is also a founding member of the Eugene Chamber of Commerce's International Trade Roundtable.